 After thirty years of sitting in the stylist chair for three hours every five weeks, I decided that I had had enough at fifty.
 My hair grabs a brassy tone, no matter what magic the highly trained colorists apply.
 As a result, I was always faced with the battle of getting warm hair color to blend with my cool coloring.

 I used a temporary color a couple of times during my transition period, but that also became tiring.
 I ultimately got my hair cut short and wore a hat often while my natural color grew back.
 Stylists today have much more experience in helping their clients transition to their natural color.
-I highly recommend finding a specialist to help you avoid the two-toned hair that makes the growing out process so tedious.
+I highly recommend finding a specialist to help you avoid the two-toned hair that makes the growing out process tedious.

-My favorite part of getting dressed is always adding the accessories.
+My favorite part of getting dressed is adding accessories.
 All of my hats are neutral in color and usually a fedora style with little or no adornment.
 None of the items I’m showing you today are new, so I’ll share links to similar current items.

 Welcome to all the new readers of the blog.
 The answer to your questions about my skincare is here.